BaronBlackmore/SunlightAfterDark/_posts/2021-05-20-3-life-lessons-from-a-board-game.md

 *Beautiful*.
 It’s like watching the growth of bacteria or crystals, the shapes feel so natural.
 It’s no wonder that Go appeals so much to [monks](https://tricycle.org/magazine/the-game-go/) and [mathematicians](https://deepmind.com/research/case-studies/alphago-the-story-so-far).

 Now, though other games can teach you life lessons, I’ve found that because of the simplicity of Go, it lends itself to being interpreted through countless metaphors, so you’re more likely to interpret the game in a way which strikes a chord with you.
-The following list is by no means complete, these are life lessons that Go has taught me.
+The following list is by no means complete, these are the life lessons that Go has taught me.